MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.0/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEnrichment`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEntity`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEntityActivity`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEntityInsight`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEntityQuery`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEntityQueryTemplate`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEntityRelation`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelEntityTimeline`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelIncidentEntity`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Get-AzSentinelSetting`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelAlertRule`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
   - Change description : Parameters of NRT set will be deprecated.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelAutomationRule`

 - Cmdlet breaking-change will happen to parameter set `NewAzSentinelAutomationRule_Create` The cmdlet parameter set is being deprecated.
 There will be no replacement for it.

   - Change description : ParameterSet Create will be deprecated.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 - Parameter breaking-change will happen to parameter set `NewAzSentinelAutomationRule_CreateExpanded`
   - `-Action`
     - The parameter : 'Action' is becoming mandatory.
     - Change description : Action is required.
-    - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+    - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-    - The change is expected to take effect from version : '4.0.0'
+    - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'
   - `-DisplayName`
     - The parameter : 'DisplayName' is becoming mandatory.
     - Change description : DisplayName is required.
-    - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+    - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-    - The change is expected to take effect from version : '4.0.0'
+    - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'
   - `-Order`
     - The parameter : 'Order' is becoming mandatory.
     - Change description : Order is required.
-    - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+    - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-    - The change is expected to take effect from version : '4.0.0'
+    - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelBookmark`

-- Cmdlet breaking-change will happen to all parameter set
+- Cmdlet breaking-change will happen to all parameter sets The cmdlet parameter set is being deprecated.
+There will be no replacement for it.
-  - Parameter set Create will be deprecated
+  - Change description : ParameterSet Create will be deprecated.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelBookmarkRelation`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelDataConnector`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
   - Change description : ParameterSets AmazonWebServicesS3, Dynamics365, MicrosoftThreatIntelligence, MicrosoftThreatProtection, OfficeATP, OfficeIRM, ThreatIntelligenceTaxii will be deprecated.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelEntityQuery`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelIncident`

-- Cmdlet breaking-change will happen to all parameter set
+- Cmdlet breaking-change will happen to all parameter sets The cmdlet parameter set is being deprecated.
+There will be no replacement for it.
-  - Parameter set Create will be deprecated
+  - Change description : ParameterSet Create will be deprecated.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `New-AzSentinelIncidentTeam`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Remove-AzSentinelBookmarkRelation`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Remove-AzSentinelEntityQuery`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Test-AzSentinelDataConnectorCheckRequirement`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Update-AzSentinelAlertRule`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
   - Change description : Parameters of NRT set will be deprecated.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Update-AzSentinelAutomationRule`

 - Parameter breaking-change will happen to all parameter sets
   - `-Action`
     - The parameter : 'Action' is becoming mandatory.
     - Change description : Action is required.
-    - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+    - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-    - The change is expected to take effect from version : '4.0.0'
+    - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'
   - `-DisplayName`
     - The parameter : 'DisplayName' is becoming mandatory.
     - Change description : DisplayName is required.
-    - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+    - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-    - The change is expected to take effect from version : '4.0.0'
+    - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'
   - `-Order`
     - The parameter : 'Order' is becoming mandatory.
     - Change description : Order is required.
-    - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+    - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-    - The change is expected to take effect from version : '4.0.0'
+    - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Update-AzSentinelBookmarkRelation`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Update-AzSentinelDataConnector`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
   - Change description : ParameterSets AmazonWebServicesS3, Dynamics365, MicrosoftThreatIntelligence, MicrosoftThreatProtection, OfficeATP, OfficeIRM, ThreatIntelligenceTaxii will be deprecated.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Update-AzSentinelEntityQuery`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ### `Update-AzSentinelSetting`

 - Cmdlet breaking-change will happen to all parameter sets The cmdlet is being deprecated.
 There will be no replacement for it.
-  - This change will take effect on '11/15/2023'- The change is expected to take effect from Az version : '11.0.0'
+  - This change will take effect on '11/15/2023'- The change is expected to take effect in Az version : '11.0.0'
-  - The change is expected to take effect from version : '4.0.0'
+  - The change is expected to take effect in Az.SecurityInsights version : '4.0.0'

 ## Az.Storage

+### `Get-AzStorageQueueStoredAccessPolicy`

+- Cmdlet breaking-change will happen to all parameter sets
+  - Permissions in the ouput access policy will be changed to a string like "raup" in a future release.
+  - This change is expected to take effect from Az.Storage version: 6.0.0 and Az version: 11.0.0

 ### `New-AzDataLakeGen2SasToken`